PascalCoinDev/PascalCoin/README.md

 ## History:

+### Build 2.1.0.0 - 2017-07-14
+- Fixed bug of slow mass transactions from a single account due to incorrect sending order
+- Fixed memory leak on GetSafeBox request call
+- Added new GUI improvements on Operations form

 ### Build 2.0.0.0 - 2017-06-23
-- **MANDATORY UPGRADE - HARD FORK ACTIVATION WILL OCCUR ON BLOCK 115000**
+- MANDATORY UPGRADE - HARD FORK ACTIVATION WILL OCCUR ON BLOCK 115000
-- **IMPORTANT FOR EXCHANGES** Version 2 has changed the way operation hashes (OPHASH) are calculated **for existing operations**.
-This means a prior v1  operation with ophash "X" will now appear with ophash "Y" when querying via the JSON-RPC API.
-This is relevant when scanning for user deposits.
-Make sure you do not confuse an old deposit as being new since it now has a new ophash. **Ensure** that your system is aware of this OPHASH calculation change before installing V2, since this change occurs on installation even before the hard-fork.
-Please note, OPHASH was not designed as an ID however we recognize many are using it this manner.
-Also note, you can still search for operations using old ophash value via JSON-RPC API.
-- **Introducing Protocol v2.**
+- Introducing Protocol v2.
   - https://github.com/PascalCoin/PascalCoin/blob/master/PascalCoinWhitePaperV2.pdf
-  - **Core Changes:**
+  - Core Changes:
     - New safebox hash calculation algorithm to allow safebox checkpointing
-    - Updated OPHASH algorithm for calculation operation hashes, now includes all operation data
     - Improved difficulty target calculation to obtain a more stable average blocktime of 5 minutes, given abrupt hashpower fluctuations
     - Bug-fix for China region users
     - Anti-spam measures
       - New Consensus Rule: A block can only contain 1 zero fee operation per sender account.
 If a sender account issues 2 or more zero-fee operations, that block is invalid.
     - SafeBox now stored in chunks to facilitate checkpoint distribution
-	- Reintroduce block operations into pending pool when it is orphaned
+	- Reintroduce orphan blocks operations on main blockchain

-  - **Added Checkpointing:**
+  - Added Checkpointing:
     - Checkpoint created on every 100'th block
     - Added network operations to transfer Checkpoint chunks (compressed)

-  - **Added In-Protocol PASA Exchanging:**
+  - Addded In-Protocol PASA Exchanging:
     - New Operation: List Account, used to list an account for public or private sale
     - New Operation: Delist Account, used to delist an account from sale
     - New Operation: Buy Account, used to purchase an account lised for sale
     - Updated Operation: Transaction, can be used in place of Buy Account operation in private account sales

-  - **RPC API Changes:**
+  - RPC API Changes:
     - All changes are backwards-compatible for current 3rd-party infrastructure providers (exchanges, wallets).
     - However, use of param "ophash" has been changed in V2, see "Operation Object changes" section to know how to use "old_ophash" param value
     - JSON changes: